 We continue to invest sustainably in our infrastructure.
-During the year, planning permission was obtained for a new Sixth Form Centre, and projects to relocate maintenance workshops and the Principal's accommodation were successfully undertaken.
-The refurbishment of Deans' Hall to provide flexible lecture space and large group accommodation for up to 500 pupils was completed on time and to the highest standard.
-Berkhamsted Day Nursery's accommodation was upgraded to provide an improved environment for our youngest pupils.
+During the year, demolition began on the site where a new Sixth Form Centre will be constructed, projects to relocate maintenance workshops were successfully continued and Berkhamsted Day Nursery's accommodation was further upgraded.
 Negotiations were successfully undertaken to acquire a valuable piece of land adjacent to Heatherton.
 We have now invested over £30m in the schools' sites during the last 15 years.
 We recognise that students and parents rightly expect first class facilities, and we are continuing to invest in infrastructure which generates educational opportunities for young people.
 We are also very aware that affordability of school fees is at the front of many parents' minds.
-Our goal is to provide an outstanding allround education at a competitive price and therefore we have continued to strive to constrain our fee increases for the past few years whilst finding efficiencies within the schools to allow continued investment in staff and facilities.
+Our goal is to provide an outstanding all-round education at a competitive price and therefore we have continued to strive to constrain our fee increases for the past few years whilst finding efficiencies within the schools to allow continued investment in staff and facilities.

 With over 500 staff and around 2,000 pupils aged between 5 months and 18 years old, and in excess of 100 acres of land in Berkhamsted, we recognise our importance and need to contribute to, the local community.
-Our students have committed thousands of hours of their time to community service, with nearly 2,000 hours by the sixth form alone.
+Our students continue to give thousands of hours of their time to community service, with nearly 2,000 hours by the sixth form alone.
 Whether it's visiting a senior citizens' home, a hospice, reading with pupils at local primary schools, or working with disabled adults and children, Berkhamstedians' time and effort makes a difference to the lives of so many in our community.
-We also open up our facilities up to the community, and the Knox-Johnston Sports Centre is very well used outside of school hours.
+We also open up our facilities to the community, and the Knox-Johnston Sports Centre is very well used outside of school hours.
 We support the people of the area through the provision of wraparound care and holiday camps to help working parents.
-In a new development, we have hosted booster weeks for Looked After Children in partnership with Hertfordshire Virtual Schools in both Easter and Summer holidays and participated in a pilot in which teaching staff mentored Key Stage 5 students in Wandsworth.
-The Berkhamsted Schools Group and the London Dlocesan Board for Schools continue to co-sponsor the Wren Academies Trust who have opened a new school in Enfield.
+In a new development, we have hosted booster weeks for Looked-After-Children in partnership with Hertfordshire Virtual Schools in both Easter and Summer.
+The Berkhamsted Schools Group and the London Diocesan Board for Schools continue to co-sponsor the Wren Academies Trust who have recently opened a new school in Enfield.